twChronous/ScanQRCode/README.md

 # QRCode Scanner C++

-A scanner made in c++ to scan qr codes for [CBR 2024](https://www.cbrobotica.org/)
+A scanner made in c++ to scan QR codes and a Landing and Takeoff Base for [CBR 2024](https://www.cbrobotica.org/)

 ## Usage/Examples

 in order to run the code is preferred that you use the run.sh file following this instructions

 ```bash
 chmod +xrun.sh